 Behavioral Side Effects

 Emotional side effects are as important as the physical side-effects, both for you and your cat.
-Losing their claws means a cat loses their main defense as well as one of their means of communication (marking).
+Losing their claws means a cat loses its main defense as well as one of their means of communication (marking).
 This can cause temporary behavioral issues or form lifelong changes to your cat’s personality.

 Walking on the litter in your cat’s litter box may be painful for your cat after surgery.
 This could cause your cat to decide to do their business elsewhere to avoid the pain.